Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront

 \section{Factorizing}

 Here I present a simple overview of the mathematics of the factorization procedure, since full details can be found in \cite{Ferrando-ZCBM-2005pre}.
 In the calculations below, I alter the physics but not the mathematical process (of \cite{Ferrando-ZCBM-2005pre}) to instead transform into frequency space, where the $t$-derivative $\partial_t$ is converted to $\imath \omega$.
-Also, we have that $\Omega^2 = c^2 k^2 / n^2$, and the unspecified residual term is denoted $Q$.
+This presentation closely matches that by Kinsler \cite{Kinsler-2010pra-fchhg}, but altered away from the spatial propagation scheme used there so as to be appropriate for temporal propagation used here.
+Also, we have that $\Omega^2 = {\pLightspeed}^2 k^2 / n^2$, and the unspecified residual term is denoted $Q$.
 The second order wave equation can then be written ~

 Now $(\omega-\Omega)^{-1}$ is a forward-like (Green's function) propagator for the field, but note that in my terminology, it \emph{evolves} the field.
 The complementary backward-like propagator is $(\omega+\Omega)^{-1}$.
-As already described in the main text, we now write ${D}={D}^++{D}^-$, and split the two sides up to get ~
+As already described in the main text, we now write ${\pDfield}={\pDfield}^++{\pDfield}^-$, and split the two sides up to get ~

 Finally, we transform the frequency space $\imath \omega$ terms back into normal time to give $t$ derivatives, resulting in the final form ~